-Support Course for Mathematics for Business & Social Sciences

-The application of common algebraic functions, including polynomial, exponential, logarithmic, and rational, to problems in business, economics, and social sciences are addressed.
-The applications include mathematics of finances, including simple and compound interest and annuities; systems of linear equations; matrices; linear programming; and probability, including expected value. course is designed to help students accelerate through the developmental math sequence in one semester.
-It focuses on the collegereadiness concepts necessary to successfully complete Mathematics for Business & Social Sciences concurrently.
+Support Course for Mathematics for Business & Social Sciences equations; matrices; linear programming; and probability, including expected value.
+This course is designed to help students accelerate through the developmental math sequence in one semester.
+It focuses on the college-readiness concepts necessary to successfully complete Mathematics for Business & Social Sciences concurrently.
 This class includes directed review, just-in-time instruction, and emphasis on math specific study skills.
 This course must be successfully completed with a "C" or higher to satisfy TSI requirements.